MyHush/SilentDragonAndroid/README.md

 This will be pursued once lite wallet functionality exists in the SilentDragonAndroid wallet.

-...
+## Contributing

+Contributions to this project are welcome and encouraged.

-# License
+## License

-GNU Public License v3
+This project is under the GNU Public License v3.
+For the full license, see [LICENSE](LICENSE).